RiteshKaushal57/Devops/Kubernetes/Kubernetes.md

 It is the default type.
 It allows communication between pods inside the cluster only and doesn’t expose anything outside.
 It’s mostly used for internal communication.

 **2. NodePort**
-NodePort makes your application accessible outside the cluster by opening a specific port on each worker node.
-You can access your app using the node’s IP and that port number.
+A NodePort is a type of Kubernetes service that exposes your application Pods to the outside world using a fixed port on every worker node.

 **3. LoadBalancer**
 LoadBalancer is commonly used in cloud environments.
 It automatically creates an external load balancer to distribute incoming traffic across multiple pods for better performance and reliability.